hashicorp/design-system/website/docs/components/copy/button/partials/guidelines/guidelines.md

 !!!
 Dont

-Placing the `Copy::Button` far away from the content being copied may make it challenging for users to recognize what they are copying to their clipboard.
+Placing the Copy Button far away from the content being copied may make it challenging for users to recognize what they are copying to their clipboard.

 ![Example of the Copy Button component using improper placement] (/assets/components/copy/copy-button-placement-dont.png) !!!